CLANCY OVERELL | Editor | CONTACT

 However, Princess Alexandra Hospital staff that worked the relevant 11pm to 7am shift vehemently oppose Miss Anderson’s account and are calling for patients who arrive in emergency after their Friday night knock off drinks to own up to their actions.

-“You should have seen this bird – she fell through the sliding doors covered in spew, black shit under her eyes and no shoes,” said one junior doctor who has asked not to be named out of fear of being crucified by Queensland Health.
+“You should have seen her – she fell through the sliding doors covered in spew, and no shoes,” said one junior doctor who has asked not to be named out of fear of being crucified by Queensland Health.

 “She was muttering ‘the kebab made me sick’, but we knew better – at its fastest, food poising sets in four hours after consumption – we’re not idiots, we are medical fucking professionals,”